kbmacneal/church_of_the_emperor_as_messiah/README.md

 The bot is designed to be deployed as a continuous web job on azure, for about 50 bucks a month at the time of this writing.

 If that is too steep, you can run the bot_core on an AWS EC2 instance for about half that, though setup is a little more involved.

+emperor_core is deprecated and will not be updated.
+You are free to use it as a decent example of a Razor style dotnet core app, though there were some problems with it.

+emperor_mvc is the site currently being maintained.
+It uses netcoreapp2.1 (meaning you have to install dotnet-sdk-2.1.300), bootstrap 4.
+This enables GDPR support (kind of essential these days) and some other goodies down the road.